-A guest post from screenwriter Tom Benedek (Cocoon), co-founder of Screenwriting Master Class.
+A guest column from screenwriter and TV writer Tom Benedek (Cocoon):